crustio/crust-wiki/docs/build-ipfs-web3-auth-gateway.md

 ### Client-side

-Lets say Alice want to upload her file to IPFS, she only needs to do the following steps:
+Lets say Alice wants to upload her file to IPFS, she only needs to do the following steps:

-- **Step1.** Sign her Pubkey(`0x123`) with her private key in any of Web3 wallet(Ethereum/Substrate-based chains/Filecoin/Solana ...), then she will get the Sig(`0x456`)
+- **Step1.** Sign her Pubkey(`0x123`) with her private key in any Web3 wallet(Ethereum/Substrate-based chains/Filecoin/Solana ...), then she will get the Sig(`0x456`)
 - **Step2.** Call original IPFS API(/api/v0/add) with basic auth header(`Basic 0x123:0x456`)

 ### Gateway-side